zenecture/neuroflow/README.md

 ```

 The `lossFunction` computes loss and gradient, which will be backpropped into the raw output layer of a net.
 The `updateRule` defines how weights are updated for gradient descent.
 The `batchSize` defines
 how many samples are presented per weight update.
-The learning rate is a partial function from current iteration and learning rate to new learning rate.
+The `learningRate` is a partial function from current iteration and learning rate producing a new learning rate.
 Training terminates after `iterations`, or if loss
 satisfies `precision`.

 Another important aspect is the numerical type of the net, which is set by explicitly annotating `Double` on the settings instance.
 For instance, on the GPU, you might want to work